sudo1729/Online_Judge/README.md

 ## How to use?->
   1. clone the repository into your local machine

+  # Important ->
+  #### 1. Create 2 folders namely 'code' and 'io' (without quotes).
+  #### 2. inside code create 2 folders 'cpp' and 'python'.
+  #### 3. create 3 files inside io folder 'expected.txt' , 'recieved.txt' & 'input.txt'

-  2. cd into project folder , run command 'node app.js'.
+  4. cd into project folder , run command 'node app.js'.

  ## Requirements->
   1. You need to have node installed (see node docs for installation instruction),